JNOSQL/jnosql-book/en/part4/chapter4_2.md

-### Repository classes
+### Templates classes

-The repository classes have the goal to persist an Entity Model through Diana API.
+The templates classes have the goal to persist an Entity Model through Diana API.
 It has three components:

 * **Converter**: That converts the Entity to a communication level API.